meghapsimatrix/shiny_egm/markdown_chunks/instructions.md

     -   The *example dataset* is from a meta-analysis conducted to examine interventions to decrease cyberbullying (Polanin et al., 2021).
 The data contains effect size, variance of the effect size, and three factors: outcome measure, type of treatment assignment, and school setting.

     -   If users want to upload their own data, they can select whether to upload an effect size level data or a summary level data.
+Users can upload csv, tsv, txt, or xlsx files.

         -   *Effect size level data* refers to raw meta-analytic dataset with each row containing an effect size and data on variables like outcome measure, methodology, comparison type etc. related to that effect size.